-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)

 Leadership, Motivation Behind Opinion Leadership, Opinion Seeker and Receiver, Types of Opinion Leaders?

 Unit 9 Models of Consumer Behaviour and Consumer Buying Process: Economic Model, Psychoanalytic Model, Sociological Model, Buyer Behaviour Model, Buying Process of The Consumer.